Chindi-M/Chindi-M/README.md

 ## 📝 Blog & Writing

 I write about modern cloud engineering, DevSecOps, automation, and building scalable developer platforms.
-My content focuses on practical, real-world patterns such as Kubernetes, IaC, security automation, GitOps, and cloud-native architecture.
+My content focuses on practical hobby projects with real-world patterns such as Kubernetes, IaC, security automation, GitOps, and cloud-native architecture.

 If you're into cloud automation, platform engineering, or secure software delivery, you might find something useful here: